gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 \*  Here is a typical `terragrunt.hcl` file you might find in a Terragrunt project.

 The truth is, you'll almost never see configuration like that outside of some tests or examples.
 The reason for this is that one of the main responsibilities Terragrunt has is to scale IaC, and the configuration above would result in quite a lot of code duplication across a project.
-In an AWS project for example, you will probably use the same (or very similar) `provider` configuration across all your modules, and you'll probably use the same `backend` configuration across all your modules (with the only exception being the `key` for where in S3 your state should be stored).
+In an AWS project for example, you will probably use the same (or very similar) `provider` configuration across all your units, and you'll probably use the same `backend` configuration across all your units (with the only exception being the `key` for where in S3 your state should be stored).

-Aware of this pattern, Terragrunt is designed to leverage a hierarchy of reusable configurations so that your code can be DRY (Don't Repeat Yourself).
+Aware of this pattern, Terragrunt is designed to leverage a hierarchy of reusable configurations so that your code can be [DRY (Don't Repeat Yourself)](/docs/getting-started/terminology#dont-repeat-yourself-dry).

 ### The `include` block